 When an IP address provided by ExpressVPN ($6.67/month) is blacklisted by the BBC, ExpressVPN ($6.67/month), will close that IP address and open a new one.
 Ensuring you can watch BBC iPlayer reliably from anywhere in the world.

 Leave a comment below if you need any help with BBC iPlayer not working with your VPN, and I’ll help if I can.

 BBC iPlayer download failed using VPN?

 If you’re seeing “Download unavailable – Error Code: 3” or “Dash manifest failed”? when trying to download iPlayer programmes using a VPN, take a look at our How to download BBC iPlayer programmes abroad article to learn more and fix the issue.

-NordVPN also said that some of its UK servers let you download to Windows and Mac PCs, but will not work with iOS and Android mobile devices.
-To find out which servers currently work with NordVPN you need to get in touch with Live Chat team via the NordVPN website.
+ExpressVPN ($6.67/month) also said that some of its UK servers let you download to Windows and Mac PCs, but will not work with iOS and Android mobile devices.

 How to create a BBC iPlayer account?